-- (1) Principal and interest payment delinquencies; - (2) Non-payment related defaults, if material; - (3) Unscheduled draws on debt service reserves reflecting financial difficulties; - (4) Unscheduled draws on credit enhancements reflecting financial difficulties; - (5) Substitution of credit or liquidity providers, or their failure to perform; - (6) Adverse tax opinions, the issuance by the Internal Revenue Service of proposed or final determinations of taxability, Notices of Proposed Issue (IRS Form 5701-TEB) or other material notices or determinations with respect to the tax status of the Note, or other material events affecting the tax status of the Note; - (7) Modifications to the rights of holders of the Note, if material; - (8) Note calls, if material, and tender offers: - (9) Defeasances; - (10) Release, substitution or sale of property securing repayment of the Note, if material; - (11) Rating changes; - (12) Bankruptcy, insolvency, receivership or similar event of the Borough; - (13) The consummation of a merger, consolidation or acquisition involving the Borough or the sale of all or substantially all of the assets of the Borough, other than in the ordinary course of business, the entry into a definitive agreement to

-- undertake such an action or the termination of a definitive agreement relating to any such actions, other than pursuant to its terms, if material; - (14) Appointment of a successor or additional trustee or the change of name of a trustee, if material; - (15) Incurrence of a Financial Obligation of the Borough, if material, or agreement to covenants, events of default, remedies, priority rights or other similar terms of a Financial Obligation, any of which affect holders of the Note, if material; and - (16) Default, event of acceleration, termination event, modification of terms or other similar events under a Financial Obligation of the Borough, if any such event reflects financial difficulties.
+- (5) Substitution of credit or liquidity providers, or their failure to perform; - (6) Adverse tax opinions, the issuance by the Internal Revenue Service of proposed or final determinations of taxability, Notices of Proposed Issue (IRS Form 5701-TEB) or other material notices or determinations with respect to the tax status of the Bonds, or other material events affecting the tax status of the Bonds; - (7) Modifications to the rights of holders of the Bonds, if material; - (8) Bond calls, if material, and tender offers; - (9) Defeasances; - (10) Release, substitution or sale of property securing repayment of the Bonds, if material; - (11) Rating changes; - (12) Bankruptcy, insolvency, receivership or similar event of the Borough; - (13) The consummation of a merger, consolidation or acquisition involving the Borough or the sale of all or substantially all of the assets of the Borough, other than in the ordinary course of business, the entry into a definitive agreement to undertake such an action or the termination of a definitive agreement relating to any such actions, other than pursuant to its terms, if material; - (14) Appointment of a successor or additional trustee or the change of name of a trustee, if material; - (15) Incurrence of a Financial Obligation of the Borough, if material, or agreement to covenants, events of default, remedies, priority rights or other similar terms of a Financial Obligation of the Borough, any of which affect holders of the Bonds, if material; and - (16) Default, event of acceleration, termination event, modification of terms or other similar events under a Financial Obligation of the Borough, if any such event reflects financial difficulties.

-The term "Financial Obligation" as used in subparagraphs (15) and (16) above means a (i) debt obligation, (ii) derivative instrument entered into in connection with, or pledged as security or a source of payment for, an existing or planned debt obligation or (iii) guarantee of (i) or (ii); provided, however, that the term "Financial Obligation" shall not include municipal securities as to which a final official statement has been provided to the Municipal Securities Rulemaking Board consistent with the Rule.
+The term "Financial Obligation" as used in subparagraphs (b)(15) and (b)(16) above means a (i) debt obligation, (ii) derivative instrument entered into in connection with, or pledged as security or a source of payment for, an existing or planned debt obligation or (iii) guarantee of (i) or (ii); provided, however, that the term "Financial Obligation" shall not include municipal securities as to which a final official statement has been provided to the Municipal Securities Rulemaking Board consistent with the Rule.